-Nichols went on to talk about the difficulties of doing that in an era when large scale industrial journalism is on the decline.
-He 100 newspapers a year have closed in the US since 2007 including big ones such as the Seattle Post-Intelligencer and the Denver Rocky Mountain News as well as the dailies in Albuquerque Tucson and Kansas City as well as the print edition of the Christian Science Monitor, one of just three US national dailies.
+Nichols spoke about the difficulties of doing that in an era when large scale industrial journalism is declining.
+One hundred newspapers a year have closed in the US since 2007 including the Seattle Post-Intelligencer and the Denver Rocky Mountain News as well as dailies in Albuquerque Tucson and Kansas City and the print edition of the Christian Science Monitor, one of just three US national dailies.

-Nichols said 30,000 newspaper jobs have been lost in the States in the last two years and the situation is almost as bad in broadcasting with 19,000 jobs lost in 10 years.
-Yet he said there is no evidence people are consuming less news – he said the websites for The Guardian and The Independent had higher numbers of visitors from the US than from Britain.
+Nichols said 30,000 newspaper jobs have been lost in the States in two years and the situation is almost as bad in broadcasting with 19,000 jobs lost in 10 years.
+Yet he said there is no evidence people are consuming less news – he said the Guardian and Independent websites had higher numbers of visitors from the US than Britain.
 Nor did he blame the Internet, saying the decline of US newspaper circulations date back to the 1950s.
 Instead, Nichols pointed the finger at the changing nature of newspaper ownership.

 In the last 30 years the newspaper companies which made large amounts of money from their exclusive access to classified ads were taken over by larger non-media companies.
-When they started losing their monopoly to the Internet, the new owners reacted to the sudden loss of profits by closing papers or bureaus or laying off journalists.
-This was despite the papers not yet being unprofitable but they just weren’t making their new owners super-rich.
-The result was, he said, more journalists covered Franklin Roosevelt’s campaign in 1940 than covered Barack Obama in 2008.
+When they started losing their monopoly to the Internet, the new owners reacted to sudden loss of profits by closing papers or bureaus or laying off journalists.
+Papers were not yet unprofitable but weren’t making their new owners super-rich.
+More journalists covered Franklin Roosevelt’s campaign in 1940 than covered Barack Obama in 2008, he said.

-Nichols said there was a knock-on dumbing down effect political life and democracy in the US.
-He has testified in FTC inquiries into the status of the press, enquiries he said were a “very big deal” for which “transformations may occur”.
-To underscore why thought this was important, Nichols pointed to the Baltimore study done by the Pew Centre which confirmed old media, and especially newspapers still produced the largest amount of news.
+Nichols said there was a knock-on dumbing down effect on political life and democracy in the US.
+He has testified in FTC inquiries into the status of the press, inquiries he said were a “very big deal” for which “transformations may occur”.
+Nichols pointed to the Baltimore study done by the Pew Centre which confirmed old media, especially newspapers, still produced the largest amount of news.

 But the city’s largest paper The Baltimore Sun has lost 73 percent of its journalists in 20 years.
 The news gap, he said, was being filled by PR, a finding in common with recent Australian research.
 “Journalism is no longer speaking truth to power,” Nichols said.
 “Power is speaking its truth to us.”
 With four workers in PR for every journalist in 2010, corporate and government propaganda was wrecking the Jeffersonian ideal of the press.